Brown bear photography

 One thing that becomes so readily apparent when photographing bears is how truly individual they are.
 They can be as different from one to another as we are.
 Some bears will walk right on by, fishing and wandering the river, with little more than a sideways glance at us, while others wont’ come close at all, and seem to always keep an eye on people around the area.

-Good bear sense means knowing bear behavior, and paying attention more than remember guidelines.
+Good bear sense means knowing bear behavior.
+The more the Better.
+Paying attention is more helpful more than remembering guidelines.

 …. and remember to focus on the eye! 🙂